Skip to main content

 Urchin barrens are areas of rocky reef that are dominated by sea urchins.
 The areas would normally support healthy kelp forest but have little or no kelp due to overgrazing by sea urchins.
 This leads to a barren seafloor with a loss of habitat and biodiversity, impacting the overall health of coastal environments.
 Urchin barrens are prevalent in northeastern New Zealand and pose significant ecological risks as they expand, leading to the degradation of marine ecosystems.

-Fisheries New Zealand is seeking your views on management measures for the Northland spiny rock lobster fishery (CRA 1) to better manage the impact of fishing on urchin barren formation.
+Fisheries New Zealand sought your views on management measures for the Northland spiny rock lobster fishery (CRA 1) to better manage the impact of fishing on urchin barren formation.

-The feedback from this engagement will inform the Minister of Oceans and Fisheries of the most appropriate measures to progress.
+The feedback from this engagement informed the Minister of Oceans and Fisheries of the most appropriate measures to progress.

-The management measures being considered include non-regulated measures implemented by the rock lobster industry, namely:
+The management measures being considered included non-regulated measures implemented by the rock lobster industry, namely:

 • voluntary harvest limits and voluntary area/seasonal closures for 2024-25.